sympy/sympy-bot-old/README.rst

     token = "your GitHub API token"
-    reference = "path to a local clone of SymPy's repository" repository = "remote SymPy's repository (default is sympy/sympy)" testcommand = "command to run tests with (default is './setup.py test')"
+    reference = "path to a local clone of SymPy's repository" repository = "remote SymPy's repository (default is sympy/sympy)" interpreter = "interpreter to run tests with (default is 'python')" testcommand = "command to run tests with (default is 'setup.py test')"

 Note that with configuration file you can use only token-based GitHub authentication mechanism (this is for your safety, but anyway make sure